Orange weather warning issued for entire country as ‘extremely intense’ rainfall recorded

-Met Éireann has issued a status orange weather warning for the entire country on Tuesday.
+Met Éireann has issued a status orange weather warning for sudden downpours until 6pm on Tuesday.
+The Road safety Authority has also warned road users to expect reduced visibility and a higher risk of vehicles aquaplaning, particularly on motorways and dual carriageways.

 Parts of Dublin city experienced severe flooding after a sudden downpour of rain just before 12pm.

-Large parts of Dublin 12 and Dublin 8 were affected by spot flooding and a number of manholes have surcharged as a result.
-Motorists have been warned that there will be poor visibility with further downpours expected throughout the day.
+Large parts of Dublin 12 and Dublin 8 were affected by spot flooding and a number of drains could not deal with the sudden deluge as a result.
+Lunchtime shoppers were soaked as heavy rains hit the Dame Street and St Stephen’s Green areas.

 Dublin City Council said that teams from the drainage department were attending the Crumlin area where an “extremely intense” 12mm of rain fell within a five minute period.

 A spokesperson for Dublin City Council told The Irish Times: “DCC Drainage is aware of a heavy downpour in the Crumlin area.
-Our rain gauge in Crumlin recorded 12mm of rain in a 5 minute period, which is extremely intense.
-A number of manholes have surcharged.
+Our rain gauge in Crumlin recorded 12mm of rain in a 5 minute period, which is extremely intense and that a number of manholes have surged.
 DCC Drainage crews are on site dealing with any issues.

 “It is possible that heavy showers will continue in the Dublin area throughout the afternoon.